waveaccounting/data-take-home-assignment/dataset_description.md

 Subscriptions status can be either: Active, Non-Renewing , or Cancelled.
   Non-Renewing - the business still has access to all subscription features, but has turned off auto-renew.
   Cancelled - the business no longer has access to subscription features.

-Businesses signing up for subscriptions can have a ‘product permutation’ based on which products they have previously used within the app: Accounting, Invoicing, Payments, and/or Payroll in the order in which each product was used. ***GET BACK TO THIS***

 ---

 ## Data Glossary